teotexe/Sappu/README.md

 ![Example](assets/example.gif)

-## Why I built this

-I built Sappu to bridge the gap between high-level programming and physical hardware.
+I built Sappu to get a deeper understanding of physical hardware.

 Many emulators simulate behavior (e.g., `acc += val`).
 Sappu simulates the **electricity**.
 The entire CPU is built on top of just two C primitives: `NAND` and `NOT`.
-From there, I implemented gates, then components, then the bus.
+From there, I implemented gates, then components, then the bus...

-It serves as a **readable reference implementation** for anyone who wants to see how:
-- **C Pointers** can model hardware buses.
-- **Bitwise operations** create logic gates.
-- **Control Signals** physically drive the fetch-execute cycle.
+The choice of C was purely for its simplicity and semantic flexibility.

+> [!NOTE]
+> I made use of LLMs in order to have a deeper understanding of the architecture
+> but the code was intentionally written by hand.

 ## Index